 A practicum for English majors.
 Offered on demand.
 Open to juniors and seniors.
 Repeatable for up to six hours credit.
 Prerequisites: English 1113, 1123.
+This course may satisfy the SALT Tier II requirement.

 4052 Methods of Teaching English (2) F